ademidun/book-notes/soul-of-basketball.md

 - In the "good old days" referees used to have a lot of powers and blatantly make calls against people they didn't like as told by Joey Crawford [266]

 - Another example of how in today's society we are giving power back to the individual

+## Conlcusion

+Overall, [The Soul of Basketball](https://amzn.to/31y7cHF) is a fairly decent book.
+The most important thing for me was getting data points I can reference in my talk about players and individuals have more leverage in modern society.

+Also, speaks to a theory I have that the reaction to the event is more than the main event.
+The players, their stories, NBA twitter, Reddit, podcasts etc. are what people spend most of their consuming and thinking about, more than the games itself.

+A lot of interesting anecdotes like what Rondo is like as a teammate, or Dirk Nowitzki struggling to adapt to American culture.
+It's crazy because some of these things happened almost 10 years ago and it feels like it happened 20 years ago, society seems to move on so quick.